linked-planet/ui-kit/README.md

-# ui-kit
+# UI-Kit

-ui-kit provides several ui components and functionality used throughout our projects.
+UI-Kit provides several ui components and functionality used throughout our projects.

+Checkout the online demo of the [showcase](https://linked-planet.github.io/ui-kit/).

 ## Structure
 - `ui-kit-lib`: library containing all components and functionality